Put the emphasis on things of value

 by Brianna Bell

 The holiday season is a highly anticipated time of year for many families.
 The scent of fresh baked goods, a blanket of crisp white snow on the ground, and a steaming cup of hot chocolate in front of a warm fire are images that may remind us of the most magical season.
 But, it's also hard to deny the cost of Christmas.
-In 2014, the average American planned on spending $861 on gifts during the holidays.
+According to a survey by the National Retail Federation, the average American consumer plans on spending $967 on gifts during the holidays.

 Is it possible to have an enjoyable holiday season without the cost?
 Tina B. Tessina (Ph.D), psychotherapist and author of Love Styles: How to Celebrate Your Differences, believes that the holidays can be special without the added expense and extravagance.
 She says:

 "No matter what you observe: Ramadan, Kwanza, Chanukah, Solstice or Christmas, this is a celebratory time of year.
 If your Holiday expectations are out of line with what you can really accomplish, you'll be stressed, and fighting is more likely.
 Holiday rituals or traditions, thoughtfully done, can be a source of bonding and strength.
 Find out what's really important to yourself and your partner, and pare your celebration down to the important things.
 Focus less on spending money or decorating, and more on spending time together, doing things you love."

 Many families have traditions that are special and unique to them.
 Creating a family tradition that can be repeated year-after-year creates a special bond and happy memories that will last a life-time.